mmkal/pgkit/packages/typegen/readme.md

   --since REF           Limit affected files to those which have been changed
                         since the given git ref.
-Use "--since HEAD" for files changed since the last commit, "--since main" for files changed in a branch, etc. This option has no effect in watch mode.
+Use "--since HEAD" for files changed since the last commit, "--since main for files changed in a branch, etc. This option has no effect in watch mode.